jj-valentine/rundown-js/client/README.md

 # CLI for In-Browser IDE: Code Snippet + Documentation Generator

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Write code snippets.
+Write code snippets.
 Run code snippets.
 Take notes.
 Combine and export them!

 ## The *What* & *Why*
   - With **SnipSnap's** web-based IDE, you can *transpile* your JavaScript, *import modules*, *bundle it together* and *run it* -- all without making any server-side requests!